jocialmedia/how-to-validate-names/README.md

 [Disclaimer](#7-work-in-progress-disclaimer)

-Yes, of course this a point which should go without saying but let us look for a moment at the redundant space at the beginning or end of an input which could also trigger a negative validation.
+Yes, of course this is a point which should go without saying but let us look for a moment at the redundant space at the beginning or end of an input which could also trigger a negative validation.
 We do this not only for the sake of completeness but also because exactly such things have a tendency to cause behaviors which are the hardest to catch for the exact reason that they are so obvious.

 Good news: Here trouble is easy to avoid by trimming or stripping possible whitespace with the respectable functions.